Written on the 7th of April ’05 at 5 in the everning.

 A mish mash of my bad mood, writers block, horrible thoughts and reading my little cousins Amar Chitra Kathas to while away the time.

-Please try to read it in the spirit it is meant to be read in.
+Please try to read it in the spirit it was written in.

 Long, long ago in a land far, far away lived a little girl who was cursed by birth.